PlaceOS/docs/how-to/backoffice/backoffice-uploads.md

 Once the above configuration steps are completed, you should be able to upload files to PlaceOS.

-To upload a file, simply drag and drop it into Backoffice in your browser.
+To upload a file, drag and drop it into Backoffice in your browser.

 The file upload status will be displayed.